6 Web Development for Data Scientists

 • CSS: Controls the appearance and layout

-• JavaScript: Adds interactivity and dynamic behavior
+• JavaScript: Adds interactivity and dynamic behaviour

 1. Create a file named index.html: